MalvinaTsulukidze/rsschoolcv/cv.md

   * Git

   I enjoy the whole process of learning new things about programming and I'm sure this course can help me to learn even more.
-I feel like this is best opportunity to improve my problem solving skill and to exercise my abilities.
+I feel like this is the best opportunity to improve my problem solving skill and to exercise my abilities.
 To be honest, at university, high grades
 (and subjects like: Academic Writing, Office Systems, Geoinformatics, that didn't interest me that much) were more importand for me than actual programming.
 I call freshman/sophomore years "wasted years" as a joke because of that🤷 Now that I'm a junior(technically senior in a few months, 4th year)
 I know what is my goal in programming and what do I need to achieve it!